narwhalacademy/zebra-crossing/README.md

 - See Equity Labs' [Anti-Doxing Guide](https://medium.com/@EqualityLabs/anti-doxing-guide-for-activists-facing-attacks-from-the-alt-right-ec6c290f543c).
 - See HeartMob/Hollaback's [Technical Safety Guide](https://iheartmob.org/resources/tech).
 - See Crash Override (RIP)'s [So You've Been Doxed](http://www.crashoverridenetwork.com/soyouvebeendoxed.html) and [Preventing Doxing](http://www.crashoverridenetwork.com/preventingdoxing.html).

 ---

+### 👀 Remove information about you off of the internet

+If you're about to become a public figure or are experiencing harassment, consider some of the suggestions below.

+#### Clean up your social media presences

+You might not need to delete your entire account, but consider deleting (or making private) posts that are old and/or reveal too much about where you live, where you go, and who you're with.

+- Facebook:
+  - See what your public profile looks and remove/restrict things as you see fit.
+    - On desktop, go to your profile and click the 👁button next to the right of the Edit Profile button.
+    - On mobile, go to your proflie, tap the three dots on the right of Add Story and tap View As.
+  - Make it so only friends can see your past posts.
+    - On desktop, go to Settings → Privacy → Limit Past Posts.
+    - On mobile, go to Settings & Privacy → Settings → Privacy Settings → Limit who can see past posts.
+  - To bulk delete past posts, [see this article in PC Magazine](https://www.pcmag.com/how-to/how-to-quickly-delete-old-facebook-posts).
+- Whatsapp:
+  - Swipe to delete individual conversations.
+  - Delete chat content but keep the chat groups: Settings → Chats →  Clear All Chats.
+  - Delete all chats including the chat groups: Settings → Chats → Delete All Chats.
+  - Turn off chat backups on WhatsApp (Settings → Chats → Chat backup) and delete your previous backups (instructions for [iOS](https://www.wikihow.com/Delete-Backups-on-WhatsApp-on-iPhone-or-iPad), [Android](https://faq.whatsapp.com/en/android/30030306)).
+- Instagram:
+  - Look through your profile and manually delete posts (tap the three dots above upper-right corner of a photo).
+  - If need be, bulk delete using [third-party tools](https://upleap.com/blog/how-to-delete-an-instagram-post/).
+- Twitter:
+  - Use a third-party service to filter for tweets you want to save, and bulk delete the rest.
+We recommend [Semiphemeral](https://semiphemeral.com) (free + open source, but beta), [TweetDelete](https://tweetdelete.net/) (free + paid options), or [Twitter Archive Eraser](https://martani.github.io/Twitter-Archive-Eraser/) (free + paid options)
+- Reddit and other forums:
+  - There's often no easy solution.
+Sometimes you have to delete your entire account, or in the case of Reddit, you have to [use third-party scripts](https://social.techjunkie.com/how-to-delete-all-reddit-posts/) because deleting your account still leaves your posts up.

+#### Remove your information from other people's websites

+- Pay [PrivacyDuck](https://www.privacyduck.com/) or [Reputation Defender](https://www.reputationdefender.com/) to remove your information from English-language public and paywalled sites.
+See if you qualify for one of their [PrivacyDuck's discount programs](https://www.privacyduck.com/discount-programs/).
+- If you want to do it yourself, check out [PrivacyDuck's guides](https://www.privacyduck.com/resources/) and Yael Grauer's [Big Ass Data Broker Opt-Out List](https://docs.google.com/document/d/1ElB7VXmr5JEkFaLJpO7YLGrAuasedmq-rZC-8TUMxTM/).
+(To be 100% thorough, use the latter on top of paid services.)

+#### Obscure your personal information

+- Use [Burner](http://www.burnerapp.com/) or [Hushed](https://hushed.com) to set up burner phone numbers for calling/texting.
+- Get a PO box at a post office or use [Traveling Mailbox](https://travelingmailbox.com/) (USA only) to hide your home address.
+- Delete old accounts to eliminate traces of personal information on the Internet.
+Use [JustDeleteMe](https://justdeleteme.xyz/) to accelerate this process.

+---